antrea-io/antrea/docs/network-flow-visibility.md

 visualization.
 They can be found in the Home page of Grafana, by clicking the Magnifier button on the left menu bar.
 <img src="https://downloads.antrea.io/static/02152022/flow-visibility-grafana-intro-1.png" width="900" alt="Grafana Search Dashboards Guide">

+Note that all pre-built dashboards (except for the "Flow Records Dashboard") filter out Pod traffic for which the source or destination Namespace is one of `kube-system`, `flow-visibility`, or `flow-aggregator`.
+The primary motivation for this is to avoid showing the connections between the Antrea Agents and the Flow Aggregator, between the Flow Aggregator and ClickHouse, and between ClickHouse and Grafana.
+If you want to stop filtering traffic like this, you will need to [customize dashboards](#dashboards-customization) and edit the ClickHouse SQL query for each individual panel.

 ##### Flow Records Dashboard